vuminhduc796/AccessibilityTool/README.md

 1. Clone the repo into your local machine ✅
 2. Set up your local configurations in `config.yml` ✅
 3. Install all required packages `conda create --name <env> --file requirement.txt` ✅
-4. Set up the emulators ✅
+4. Make sure all [dependencies](https://github.com/vuminhduc796/AccessibilityTool/wiki/Dependencies) are met and [set up the emulators](https://github.com/vuminhduc796/AccessibilityTool/wiki/Emulators-Set-Up) ✅
 5. Add your APKs into the `./input` folder ✅
 6. Start a complete scan with `python accessibility_tool.py detect --d phone-vertical --all` ✅